The Harper Court Arts Council issued grants in 2011 totaling $166,000.

 Hyde Park School of Dance

-Supports community outreach activities consisting of scholarships, after-school training in public elementary schools, and free and low-cost public performances.
+To support community outreach activities, consisting of scholarships, after-school training in public elementary schools and free and low-cost performances.

 Hyde Park Youth Symphony